netscaler/netscaler-k8s-ingress-controller/canary/README.md

 ### Canary deployment based on the HTTP request header value

-You can also configure canary deployment based on the value of the HTTP request header which is an extension of canary by header.
+You can also configure canary deployment based on values of the HTTP request header which is an extension of canary by header.
 In this deployment, along with the `ingress.citrix.com/canary-by-header:` annotation, you also specify the `ingress.citrix.com/canary-by-header-value:` annotation.
 When the request header value matches with the value specified in the Ingress annotation `ingress.citrix.com/canary-by-header-value:` the request is routed to the service specified in the canary Ingress.
+You can specify multiple header values as a list of strings.

+Following is a sample annotation for canary deployment based on the HTTP request header values:

+ingress.citrix.com/canary-by-header-value: '["canary-header1","canary-header2","canary-header3","canary-header4"]'

 ### Configure canary deployment using Ingress annotations